ads

-From monthly income options to long-term wealth-building plans, these instruments cater to varied financial needs.
+These instruments cater to varied financial needs, from monthly income options to long-term wealth-building plans.
 They are easy to access through post offices and banks.
 With interest rates for the July–September 2025 quarter remaining unchanged, seniors can consider investing in these schemes:

 1. Senior Citizens’ Savings Scheme (SCSS)

-Suitability for Seniors: Guaranteed income stream with minimal risk
+Suitability for Seniors: Senior citizens can consider investing in the scheme as it offers a guaranteed income stream with minimal risk

 • Interest Rate: 8.2 per cent per annum